Skip to main content

 show_timeline(eid)

-You should see phases like observe, plan, act, reflect with concise statuses.
+You should see phases like observe, interpret, plan, act, reflect with concise statuses.
 That is the “agent brain” trace users keep asking for.

 4) Inspect a couple of metrics